The British Superbike Championship Statistics and Race Records 1996 – Present

 Breaking the 100-podium mark

 Leon Haslam became just the fourth rider to break the 100-podium mark after his Championship winning season in 2018 saw him take 21 podiums from the 26 races held.
-He added two more in 2022 and a healthy ten in 2023 and now sits on a career total of 114.
+He added two more in 2022 and a healthy ten in 2023 with three more in 2024 moving him on to a career total of 117 and up to third overall.
+That relegated John Reynolds to fourth with 115 podiums despite retiring almost 20 years ago; that just serves to highlight how good he was.

-Jason O’Halloran moved up to eighth in 2023 with both riders overhauling Chris Walker who, after Rutter and O’Halloran, is the next rider never to have won the title, a description that also fits James Ellison and Sean Emmett.
+Jason O’Halloran moved up to eighth in 2023 and now has 75 podium, four clear of Chris Walker who, after Rutter and O’Halloran, is the next rider never to have won the title, a description that also fits James Ellison (69 podiums), Glenn Irwin (60) and Sean Emmett (59).
 Meanwhile, the late Steve Hislop sits in 11th overall despite his final podium appearance coming back in 2003.

-Tommy Hill (53), Gregorio Lavilla (52), Niall Mackenzie and Glenn Irwin (50) are the final four riders to achieve more than 50 BSB podiums with Lavilla’s tally particularly impressive as it was achieved in just three years.
-Irwin joined the 50+ club in 2023.
+Tommy Hill (53), Gregorio Lavilla (52) and Niall Mackenzie are the final three riders to achieve more than 50 BSB podiums with Lavilla’s tally particularly impressive as it was achieved in just three years.

 Rider Podiums Year